Howw-Way/starter-hugo-academic/content/publication/ML+tobacco/index.md

 In addition, the predicted derivative thermogravimetry (DTG) profiles were integrated to obtain the TGA profiles, and the results agreed very well with the experimental data ($R^{2}>0.99$)

 # Summary.
 An optional shortened abstract.
-summary: Using mahcine learning algorithm to model pyrolysis with a differential layer for imporving accuracy
+summary: Using mahcine learning algorithm to model pyrolysis with a differential layer for imporving accuracy of model

 tags: []